CesiumGS/3d-tiles/README.md

 ## Tile formats

-Each tile's `content.url` property points to a tile that is one of the formats listed in the [Status section](#spec-status) above.
+Each tile's `content.uri` property points to a tile that is one of the formats listed in the [Status section](#spec-status) above.

 A tileset can contain any combination of tile formats.
 3D Tiles may also support different formats in the same tile using a [Composite](TileFormats/Composite/README.md) tile.